postsharp/Metalama.Documentation/content/conceptual/aspects/advising/sharing-state.md

 When you use both ways at the same time, the tags will be merged into a single dictionary.

 In your template implementation, you can read the tags by calling the <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> API, which returns an <xref:Metalama.Framework.Aspects.IObjectReader>.
-This interface derives from `IReadOnlyDictionary<string,object?>`.
+This interface derives from `IReadOnlyDictionary<string, object?>`.
 For instance, you would use the `meta.Tags["A"]` expression to access the tag named `A` that you defined in the previous step.

 The <xref:Metalama.Framework.Aspects.IObjectReader> interface has an additional property <xref:Metalama.Framework.Aspects.IObjectReader.Source> that exposes the original object, not flattened as a dictionary.